jarviscanada/jarvis_data_eng_ZacharyBarlow/linux_sql/README.md

 cpu_kernel | `REAL` | The perecentage of kernel cpu usage disk_io | `INTEGER` | number of disk I/O
 disk_available | `INTEGER` | Available memory in root directory `MB`

+## Tests
+1. The bash scripts were tested manually running each different option to test if the error returns are correct and as well as the scripts work on proper input.
+2. SQL queries were run on inputted mock data to test the output and check for any erros.

+## Improvements
+1. Create a script to automate the crontab setup.
+2. Handle change in updated hardware to update table host info
+3. Use a software to check the sql queries instead of all the bloated boilerplate to run and check it via terminal